Instructor: Dr. Thomas R. Holtz, Jr.

 Learning Outcomes: By the end of the semester, every student should be able to:

-The University has provided a page on Academic policies here.
+General Policies: The University has provided a page on Academic policies here.
 Each student is responsible for reviewing this page with regards to issues of Academic Integrity; the Code of Student Conduct; Sexual Misconduct; Discrimination; Accessibility; Attendance, Absences, or Missed Assignments; Student Rights Regarding Undergraduate Courses; Official UMD Communication; Mid-Term Grades; Complaints About Course Final Grades; Copyright and Intellectual Property; Final Exams and Course Evaluations; and Campus Resources.
-For specifics with regards to this course, see the following:

 Laptop/Tablet/Smartphone Use: Recent studies have shown that: